 The Financial PEOPLE Project (FPP) is “Peers Empowering Others by Providing Leadership and Education.”
-FPP was an IDEA born out of the Skagit Asset Building Coalition.
+FPP is an idea born out of the Skagit Asset Building Coalition.
 Spearheaded by the United Way of Skagit County, peer led financial education sessions are regularly held with groups of low to moderate income individuals and families.

-For six consecutive weeks staff from local banks and credit unions present FDIC Money Smart lessons to students.
-Peer Leaders and group session participants learn about: Budgeting and Debt Reduction, Loans, Saving for Retirement and Education, Credit Scores and Credit Repair, Bank Services and Checking Accounts.
+For six consecutive weeks, staff from local banks and credit unions present FDIC Money Smart lessons to students.
+Participants learn about: Budgeting, Debt Reduction, Bank Services and Checking Accounts, Credit, Loans, and Saving for Retirement and Education.

-Since 2017, ten peer leaders have been trained to guide students on how to access responsible financial services.
-Thirty-seven students from Community Action of Skagit County, Goodwill Mount Vernon Job Training and Education Center, Skagit/Island Head Start, Skagit Habitat for Humanity, and Young Lives have graduated and received a Skagit Asset Building Coalition certificate.
+Since 2017, fifteen peer leaders have been trained to guide students on how to access responsible financial services.
+One hundred fifty-seven students from Skagit Habitat for Humanity, Skagit/Island Head Start, Community Action of Skagit County, Goodwill Mount Vernon Job Training and Education Center, Mount Vernon School District, Young Lives, Skagit Valley College, Anacortes Family Center, Skagit Gleaners, and Help Me Grow Skagit have graduated and received a Skagit Asset Building Coalition certificate.

-Since 2017, 106 or 72% of participants and 15 peer leaders have graduated from the Skagit Financial PEOPLE Project
+Since 2017, 157 or 74% of participants and 15 peer leaders have graduated from the Skagit Financial PEOPLE Project.

-Now – YOU have the chance to gain useable skills in facilitation, conflict resolution, as well as financial stability.
+Now – YOU have the chance to gain transferable skills.